 While the per capita availability of pulses in India has shown modest improvements—from 43 grams per day in 2013 to 45 grams in 2021—these levels are still far below the recommended intake of 55 grams per person per day (Murugananthi et al. 2024).
 This shortfall underscores the need for more efficient and sustainable farming practices to meet the growing demand for pulses.
 The limited expansion of pulses in agriculture can be attributed to their comparatively lower and unstable yields, largely due to high susceptibility to environmental stresses.
 This has led to an underdeveloped global market with reduced profitability, discouraging farmers from cultivating pulses as a primary income-generating crop.
 Consequently, policymakers in many developing countries have prioritized cereals over pulses in terms of attention, investment, and resource allocation.
 (Foyer et al., 2016; Stagnari et al., 2017).

 The National Seed Hub Project at Krishi Vigyan Kendra (KVK) in Jalaun presents an opportunity to address these challenges.
 Through structured training programs, farmers can gain critical knowledge of modern pea production techniques, leading to higher yields and improved livelihoods.
-Training is a vital tool in ensuring the transfer of agricultural technologies and modernizing farming practices, which can significantly boost productivity and help farmers, meet both regional and national food security goals.
+Training is a vital tool in ensuring the transfer of agricultural technologies and modernizing farming practices, which can significantly boost productivity and help farmers meet both regional and national food security goals.

 Material and Methods